doolanshire/CDB90/README.md

 ## To do

-* Compile the CSV files into a single SQLite3 database.
+* Add enum tables with expected values for certain columns.
+* Write a more complete documentation
 * Code scripts to query and plot that database.

 ## License

-The data is released under the [odc-by](https://opendatacommons.org/licenses/by/) license as in the original release by [jrnold](https://github.com/jrnold/CDB90).
+The data in the *data* and *src-data* directories is released under the [odc-by](https://opendatacommons.org/licenses/by/) license as in the original release by [jrnold](https://github.com/jrnold/CDB90).

+The SQLite database made by the author of this repository is similarly released under the [odc-by](https://opendatacommons.org/licenses/by/) license.

 Any programs and scripts are [MIT license](https://opensource.org/licenses/MIT) unless stated otherwise.